ronaldoussoren/pyobjc/docs/metadata/manual.rst

      The two different keys are present to be able to support Objective-C Garbage Collection: in process with GC enabled the CoreFoundation and Cocoa retain count APIs behave differently.
-Because GC is on the way out and PyObjC doesn't properly support GC anyway it is better to use *already_retained* where approprate and not use *already_cfretained*.
+Because GC is on the way out and PyObjC doesn't properly support GC anyway it is better to use *already_retained* where appropriate and not use *already_cfretained*.

 * *c_array_delimited_by_null*: When :data:`True`, and the argument or return value *type* is a pointer type, the value